makersacademy/chitter-challenge/README.md

 ## Installation
 ### How to install the code
-- Clone this repository to your local machine
+- Clone this repository to your local machine:
 ``git clone git@github.com:atcq9876/chitter-challenge.git``
-- Navigate to the project directory
+- Navigate to the project directory:
 ``cd chitter-challenge``
-- Install the necessary dependencies
+- Install the necessary dependencies:
-``gem install bundler``
 ``bundle install``

 ### How to set up the databases
-- Install PostgreSQL database
+- Install PostgreSQL database (if necessary)
 - Run the following commands in the terminal to create the necessary databases:
 ``createdb chitter_development``
 ``createdb chitter_test``